rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-04-pivotal-london-intro.md

 Hi, we’re [Emma](https://twitter.com/EmmaMDeacon) and [Kara](https://twitter.com/KaraMarck), the members of Pivotal, London!
-We’re working on [Babel](https://github.com/babel/babel) the JavaScript language compiler, with the help of our incredible supervisor [Henry Zhu](https://twitter.com/left_pad), our supportive mentor Ines, and our amazing hosts [Pivotal](https://twitter.com/pivotal).
+We’re working on [Babel](https://github.com/babel/babel) the JavaScript language compiler, with the help of our incredible mentor [Henry Zhu](https://twitter.com/left_pad), our supportive supervisor [Ines](https://twitter.com/ines_opcoelho), and our amazing hosts [Pivotal](https://twitter.com/pivotal).
 We’re so lucky to be in this position, and we cannot thank Rails Girls Summer of Code enough!!

 ![Alt Text](https://media.giphy.com/media/k3kqJ2d8cUvSM/giphy.gif)